AleCisMar/VirTaK/README.md

 ### calculate_threshold.py:

 This is not compulsory but it will calculate the maximum distance between profiles in a specified taxonomic level.
 If kmer_search.py found that the least dissimilar virus to the query virus is a Coronavirus, we can calculate the maximum distance between all profiles belonging to the family Coronaviridae or to the order Nidovirales, etc. which will help us decide whether the query virus actually belongs to the given taxon or not.
+It helps answering the question: do assembled viruses belong to the taxon of their least dissimilar virus?, or how close may the relationship be?

 ```{bash, eval=FALSE, echo=TRUE}
 usage: calculate_threshold.py [-h] -i INPUT -o OUTPUT -d DATABASE -t {family,order,class,phylum,kingdom,realm}